Expeditionary LearningEarly years students in green cardigans and grey trousers exploring expedition-themed learning stations with natural specimens.

 Furthermore, Expeditionary Learning provides opportunities for real success and failure.
 Students are encouraged to take risks, persevere through challenges, and learn from setbacks.
 This process builds resilience, adaptability, and a growth mindset, which are crucial skills for success in life.

 Additionally, Expeditionary Learning provides personal time and introspection.
-Students are encouraged to reflect on their learning experiences, set goals, and engage in self-assessment.
+Students are encouraged to reflect on their lessons, set goals, and engage in self-assessment.
 This reflection promotes self-awareness, metacognition, and self-regulation skills.

 Finally, Expeditionary Learning cultivates a sense of community and empathy.
 By emphasising collaboration, service learning, and active engagement with the broader community, students develop a genuine concern for others and a desire to contribute positively to society.
 This sense of community and empathy prepares students to be responsible citizens and leaders.